Helixcon/Heart-Disease-Prediction/README.md

 1. **Dataset**: The dataset (`heart.csv`) used in this project contains 303 instances and 14 columns, where each row corresponds to a patient.
 Columns include clinical features and the target variable, indicating the presence of heart disease.

 2. **Requirements**: Ensure you have Python installed with necessary libraries such as pandas, numpy, scikit-learn, seaborn, matplotlib, TensorFlow, and xgboost.
-These can be installed using `pip install -r requirements.txt`.
+These can be installed using `pip install -numpy pandas matplotlib seaborn scikit-learn xgboost tensorflow
+`.

-3. **Execution**: Run the main script (`heart_disease_prediction.py`) to load the dataset, visualize the data, train machine learning models, and evaluate their performance.
-The script concludes with a summary of accuracy scores for each model.
+3. **Execution**: Run the main script (`HDP.py`) to load the dataset, visualize the data, train machine learning models, and evaluate their performance.
+The script concludes with a summary of accuracy scores for each model and Chart showing different models.

 ### Conclusion